martindzejky/modify-element/README.md

 ## Development

 Clone the repository locally first.
-This project uses `yarn` so call `yarn install` to install the dependencies.
+This project uses `npm` so call `npm install` to install the dependencies.
 Then there are these important scripts:

-- `yarn build` - Build a development version
+- `npm build` - Build a development version
-- `yarn build:min` - Build a production version (minified)
+- `npm build:min` - Build a production version (minified)
-- `yarn build:watch` - Watch source files and rebuild
+- `npm build:watch` - Watch source files and rebuild

 ## Tests